 Atem told him everything.

-That Yugi had made a move on him.
+That Yugi had been making an approach.
 That Seto hadn't reacted.
-That when Atem did the same thing, there was a reaction.
-That he had misread it as Yugi liking Seto.
-That he had contacted Téa and found out it was all a misunderstanding.
+That when he did the same thing there had been a reaction.
+That he'd mistakenly concluded Yugi was in love with Seto.
+That he'd contacted Téa and learned it had all been a misunderstanding.

 "Mostly."